-The change in our Personal Technology Policy at Gladstone Park is about helping our students to be safe and healthy and on track with their learning.
+The Personal Technology Policy is about helping our students to be safe and healthy and on track with their learning.
 We believe these changes will:

 - Enable our students to concentrate and engage more fully in class, away from notifications, distractions and the urge to check their device; - Assist us to create a safer and more supportive learning environment as devices not on the school network cannot be monitored and inappropriate sites cannot be blocked; - Encourage our students to develop stronger social skills and build deeper and more respectful relationships with their peers; - Empower our students to improve their physical and mental health by unplugging during the day.